Code of Practice

 SLEC has agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students published by the Ministry of Education.

 Copies of this document are available from SLEC or from the New Zealand Ministry of Education website.
-You can also check the Code of Practice in different languages on the NZQA website:

 The full, legislative version is also available on the New Zealand Legislation website.